ITRS-Group/cordial/tools/geneos/docs/commands/geneos_clean.md

 Clean the working directories for all matching instances.

-The default behavior is to leave the instance running and only inactive files are removed.
+The default behaviour is to leave the instance running and only inactive files are removed.

 With the `--full`/`-F` option, the command will stop the